litecoinz-core/bitcoin/doc/README.md

-Litecoinz Core
+LitecoinZ Core
 ==============

 Setup
 ---------------------
-Litecoinz Core is the original Litecoinz client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Litecoinz transactions, which requires a few hundred gigabytes of disk space.
+LitecoinZ Core is the original LitecoinZ client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of LitecoinZ transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Litecoinz Core, visit [litecoinz.org](https://litecoinz.org/en/download/).
+To download LitecoinZ Core, visit [litecoinz.org](https://litecoinz.org/en/download/).

 Running
 ---------------------
-The following are some helpful notes on how to run Litecoinz Core on your native platform.
+The following are some helpful notes on how to run LitecoinZ Core on your native platform.

 ### Unix